Couples Therapy: What to Expect

 The Therapeutic Relationship

-I serve as a neutral guide who:
+I serve as a guide who:

 Doesn't take sides - Both partners deserve respect and understanding